carmenbianca/report-liferay/report.md

-The report will detail the context of the internship, the problem that I was brought in to solve, the research that has been conducted to form the basis of a requirements analysis, and the project has been undertaken.
+The report will detail the context of the internship, the problem that I was brought in to solve, the research that has been conducted to form the basis of a requirements analysis, and the project that has been undertaken.

 The shortest summary of the internship is: